 - § 1.
 The User Council will provide an administrative structure for the management and operations of the system including the development of a committee structure for receiving advisory input on operational matters.
 Ad hoc committees and subcommittees may be formed as deemed necessary by the User Council. - § 1.1 Committees may be composed of User Council members only.
 However, this does not restrict committees from obtaining advice or testimony from other users or prospective users, or from technical experts who are not users. - § 1.2 Appointed committees shall provide reports and recommended action(s) to the User Council at each regularly scheduled meeting. - § 2.
 The Chair and Vice Chair will be elected annually in whatever month is eleven months following their accession to office.
 They will assume their duties at the first meeting following their election. - § 2.1.
 A Chair will be elected from among the twelve primary members of the User Council or their alternates, in the event there is no primary appointee, and is responsible for coordinating and facilitating the User Council meetings and agenda items.
 The Chair will represent the User Council at Executive Council meetings. - § 2.2.
 A Vice Chair will be elected from among either the primary or the alternate members with responsibilities as defined by the User Council, but primarily will serve as a partner to the Chair and will assume the responsibilities of the Chair in his/her absence.
 The Vice Chair will not be from the same user sector as the chair. - § 2.3.
-The Operations Management Office will serve as the Secretary and principal records manager for the User Council. - § 3.
+The Operations Management Office will serve as the Secretary and principal records manager for the User Council. - § 2.4.
+Determination of Tie Vote.
+If after a recount and appeal two or more candidates tie in having the highest number of votes for the same office, the ALMR Document Specialist shall notify the candidates who are tied.
+The ALMR Document Specialist shall notify the candidates of a reasonably suitable time and place to determine the successful candidate by lot.
+After the determination has been made by lot, the ALMR Document Specialist shall so certify.
+The term "by lot" means the Document Specialist will have the tied candidates, flip a coin, put their names in a hat, or drawing the long straw as defined by Alaska Statute. - § 3.
 Regular meetings will be conducted and shall be composed of current action items and any new business introduced by members.
-Written minutes shall be kept for all meetings and distributed to User Council members, at a minimum. - § 4.
+Written minutes shall be kept for all meetings and distributed to User Council members, at a minimum.

+- § 4.
 At a minimum, at least five working days' notice shall be given to User Council members before a meeting.
 If urgent circumstances dictate, the Chair may call a non-scheduled meeting. - § 5.
 Meetings may be attended in person or by teleconference to facilitate statewide participation. - § 5.1.
 Unless excused in advance by the Chair, User Council members are required to attend at least nine of the twelve-monthly meetings in a calendar year.
 Unexcused absence from three meetings, in any calendar year, may be cause for removal from a